 - Warning: As valuable as this is, I do not intend to maintain this dashboard over time, as I'm already stretched quite thin.
 The data source this dashboard relies on, TS Web Requests, I do plan to maintain.
-If you already use that as published data source, I recommend you point this dashboard to it instead of using the local connection.
+I recommend you publish and maintain that separately, then use Replace Data Source to point this dashboard to it.

 - I'm not a data scientist and cannot claim that my methodology is statistically sound (or that there aren't bugs in my calcs!).
 I can only claim that it's been useful to me, and that suggests to me that it would be useful for you, too.

 - The Timezone parameter is used to toggle all of the "* (local)" datetime fields to your local time.
 This must be set correctly, and adjusted for Daylight Savings Time whenever it occurs, otherwise certain aspects of the viz won't work properly.

 - More caveats exist.
 Read about them on the Start page.